smntic/HueMaster/README.md

 # HueMaster
-Create a usable colour scheme from an image
+Create a usable color scheme from an image

 ## Key Ideas
-* Use [K-means clustering](https://en.wikipedia.org/wiki/K-means_clustering) to find the most dominant colours in an image
+* Use [K-means clustering](https://en.wikipedia.org/wiki/K-means_clustering) to find the most dominant colors in an image
-* Use [contrast](https://webaim.org/resources/contrastchecker/) to find usable combinations of colours
+* Use [contrast](https://webaim.org/resources/contrastchecker/) to find usable combinations of colors
 * Text colors should always be close to black or white for legibility
 * Background colors should be dark/light for legibility
 * Find colors that are not too similar to each other for easy distinction